Project Description Summary

 • your entry will be input verbatim into the Symposium Program, so double check for grammatical or spelling errors.

-Ask your faculty or research mentors to help with writing an abstract.
-The Undergraduate Research Symposium organizers and ASURE (Affiliated Students for Undergraduate Research Engagement) student group and allied programs for undergraduate research and distinguished scholarships offer drop-in open hours advising Monday to Thursday.
+Ask your faculty or research mentors for guidance writing your project summary.
+The Undergraduate Research Symposium organizers, ASURE (Affiliated Students for Undergraduate Research Engagement) student group and allied programs for undergraduate research and distinguished scholarships offer drop-in open hours advising Monday to Thursday.
 Click here for the schedule.

-Symposium preparation workshops are offered by ASURE and TAEC (Tutoring and Academic Engagement Center) in the months and weeks leading up to the symposium, and recorded workshops accessible via the Symposium YouTube channel.
+Symposium preparation workshops are available in the weeks leading up to the participation registration deadline, as well as the symposium event, and recorded sessions can be accesses on the Symposium YouTube channel.

 Frequently Asked Questions (FAQs)

-At what point in my research project should I submit an abstract for the Undergraduate Research Symposium?
+At what point in my research project should I submit the project description summary for the Undergraduate Research Symposium?

 Where, additionally, should I present my work?

 The University of Oregon’s Undergraduate Research Symposium offers a supportive environment to present your work and to receive informal feedback that can help prepare you for regional and national academic conferences in your field of study.
-Consult your faculty mentor or research advisor for recommendations of conferences to attend and/or present at.
+Consult your faculty mentor or project advisor for conference, professional meeting recommendation.
 Subject librarians at UO Libraries serve as valuable resources for publication, presentation opportunities information and resources.
 The UO Library also hosts Scholars’ Bank, an open access repository for the intellectual work of faculty and students, and staff at the University of Oregon, is a resource to make public scholarly work.

 Additional Resources for Abstract and Artist Statement Development